 The other good thing is that Iranians don’t often travel during Ramadan so It’s somehow a low season here and the touristic places will be less crowded.
 You can also get cheaper accommodation.

 What to eat in Ramadan

 Muslims have two main meals when they fast.
 The first one is served right before dawn.
 You better make yourself full as that is the only thing you’re gonna have for the next 10-15 hours if you’re fasting.
 They call this course “Sahari” in Iran.
 The second one is “Eftar” which is served after sunset.
-Its common to break your fast with dates, tea and some bread.
+It is common to break your fast with dates, tea, and some bread.
 The main course and some deserts will follow it.